arruda/BalancedCombineManyRings/README.md

 For the players that are looking to a more extreme penalty.
 On the event of a failure in the forge, one of the rings (mostlikelly the one with a high-number of combined rings) will be destroyed, in addition to consuming the Cinder Shards for the process.
 Default value is set to `false`.

-Therefore to be able to get a lvl 4 Combined Ring (4 rings combined into one) the player will need to expend a total of 300 Cinder Shards (100 for 3 rings, and then another 200 for the 4 rings forge), with an overall probability of success of 48% (80% for the 3 ring forge, and then 60% for the 4 ring forge).

 # License
 This Mod follows on the MIT licence as can be seen in the `LICENSE` file listed in with this mod source code.